 I grew up with a ‘lana’ in our house.
 Lana in its simplest sense is oil usually derived from coconut.
 The lana becomes special when it was prepared by folk healer or mananambal for it has undergone rituals before its placed in tiny containers.
 You’ll be able to see the lana swirling through the small twigs of various shapes, colors and sizes inside the container.

-Lana, Special Oil of Shamans et al
+Lana, Special Oil of Shamans and folk healers

 *mananambal = healers